aquabubu/home-gatsby/content/posts/Hong-Kong-traveling-tips/index.en.md

 ## <span style="color:brown"> Time </span>

 I made my trip in May (Mid-season Sale, items decreased slightly, about 30%).
 You can go on Jul, Aug, Dec, and Jan for the Final Sale, but I recommend to go in Dec when you can not only enjoy Christmas but also get the Final Sale, as well as having a pleasant weather.
 It usually rains in Jul or Aug.
+Check the weather before you flight to pack suitable clothes.

 ## <span style="color:slateblue"> Attractions </span>